 Shanghai Bok Choy

 Salt and Pepper*

 Before starting, wash and dry all produce.
 Separate bok choy leaves, then cut into 1-inch pieces.
 Thinly slice green onions.
 Peel, then grate 1 tbsp ginger (dbl for 4 ppl).
 Peel, then mince or grate garlic.
 Pat salmon dry with paper towels, then season with salt and pepper.

 When salmon is cooked through, transfer to a plate and set aside.
 Using the same pan, reduce heat to medium-low.
-Add bok choy and glaze from the small bowl.
-Cook, stirring often, until bok choy is tender-crisp, 1-2 min.
+Add bok choy and glaze.
+Cook, stirring often, until tender-crisp, 1-2 min.

 Fluff rice with a fork, then stir in remaining green onions.
 Season with salt.
 Divide rice and bok choy between bowls.
 Top with salmon and spoon over any remaining glaze from the pan.
 Drizzle over some wasabi mayo, to taste.